How to Write a Wedding Speech to Your Husband: A Simple, Meaningful Guide

-Standing up to speak on your wedding day can feel more daunting than walking down the aisle.
-Your heart is full, your guests are watching, and you want to say something meaningful without rambling, crying too much, or forgetting your words entirely.
+Your heart is full.
+Your guests are watching.
+And you want to say something meaningful without rambling, crying too much, or forgetting your words entirely.

 The good news?
 A great wedding speech is not about being perfect.
 It is about being personal.

-This is your once-in-a-lifetime opportunity to speak directly to your husband, in front of the people who matter most, and to reflect the love story you have built together.
+This is your once-in-a-lifetime opportunity to speak directly to your husband, in front of the people who matter most, and reflect the love story you have built together.

 If you can, avoid writing your speech in one rushed sitting.
 Over the weeks leading up to the wedding, jot down little notes whenever you notice something you love about him.
-If you're using a wedding planner book, revisit the love story and reflection pages to help shape your speech.
+If you're using a wedding planner book, revisit the love story and reflection pages to help shape your words.

 1. Start With a Warm, Natural Introduction